Challenging ableism on the run

 Palagi has a similar takeaway.
 She trains for major athletic events — scaling massive mountains, triathlons, and more — that require a rigorous and time-consuming training schedule.
 And still, she says, the biggest time suck is the amount of time she spends in the office.
 Because it’s not just a question of getting fitted for a prosthetic.
 Maintenance requires regular professional care as well.

-Finally, athletes with disabilities need adjustments in competition.
+Finally, athletes with disabilities need accommodations in competition.
 Often, race directors don’t understand what that looks like, say Ver Kuilen and Palagi.
 For example, both women compete in triathlons, and they sometimes face a struggle transitioning between the different events.

 In fact, Ver Kuilen has had to rely on the kindness of strangers to help her get out of the water during a triathlon.
-Event spectators were willing to help her when no formal adjustments were made.
+Event spectators were willing to help her when no formal accommodations were made.

 Support for all